tale-toul/testero/README.md

 Parts of size: 67108864, Count: 0
 Total size: 0 bytes.
 ```

+## CONFIGURATION WITH ENVIRONMENT VARIABLES

+A well behaved cloud native application should [Store config in the environment](https://12factor.net/)

+_testero_ checks for the following environment variables to modify its configuration.
+None of these variables is strictly require, if not defined default values will be used:

+* __HIGHMEMLIM__.- Used to set the limit of total memory the application can allocate.
+Expects a number representing the ammount of memory in bytes, for example to set limit to 2GB use `HIGHMEMLIM=2147483648`.
+Its default value is set to the ammount of free momemory in the system at application start up.

+* __HIGHFILELIM__.- Used to set the limit of total file storage the application can create.
+Expects a number representing the ammount of storage in bytes, for example to set limit to 10GB use `HIGHFILELIM=10737418240`.
+Its default value is set to the ammount of available disk space in the device associated with the directory defined by the __DATADIR__ environment variable, at application start up.

+* __DATADIR__.- Used to specify the root directory where files will be created, this directory must already exist in the system.
+Its default value is the application working directory.

+* __NUMTOFACTOR__.- Used to specify the number to factorize, which is used by the CPU load generation part of the application, and defines the maximum ammount of time the application will load the CPU in the system.
+Its default values is the number prime number __493440589722494743501__ which roughly requires between 5 to minutes to factorize depending on the system.
+To load the CPU for a longer time a bigger, possibly prime,  number can be used.

 ## API ENDPOINTS
 The web service publishes the following API endpoints